- If you want to transfer Windows 7 files to Windows 10, we suspect you will be needing a helping hand.

 - On your Windows 7 machine, insert a USB drive.

-- Open File Explorer and navigate to the following location:
+- Open the File Explorer and navigate to the following location:

 - Disconnect the USB flash drive.